KSAH-42/RabbitOM/README.md

 * Adding RTCP layer
 * Onvif

-⚠️ Next recfactoring: the RtspClient class WILL BE REMOVED totally and willbe REPLACED by a better implementation with immutable types and builder, and other nices things the new implementation is located temporaly in a different assembly (streaming.experimentation)
+The actual RtspClient class WILL BE REMOVED (see streaming.experimentation project which is actually in progress)

 # About the actual rtsp client and how to receive packets ?